 When you return to work the next day, you’ll probably feel inspired and driven, helping to keep distractions at bay.

 4. Find a true metric to measure your tasks

 It’s easy to count hours but not so easy to figure out another way to measure the work you do that encompasses the true goal of what you’re producing.

 For example, it’s easy to measure how many hours you wrote today but what is the goal of your writing?

 Is it to simply get your thoughts down?
 Then maybe you should be measuring how many days in a row you are writing.

 Is it to grow your audience so people purchase what you’re selling?
 Then maybe you should track the sales that result from each blog post you write rather than the number of posts you write.

 Track your progress using one of these metrics and your mindset may shift from “I worked x hours to do this thing” to “I did this thing and it produced x results.”

-This system is hard to maintain because a lot of things in the world are designed to steal your attention and I’ve found myself falling into the busy trap once in a while.
+This system is hard to maintain because a lot of things in the world are designed to steal your attention.
+I’ve found myself falling into the busy trap once in a while.

-But, if you give it a shot (even just for a day or a few hours), you may uncover one of the most productive ways you’ve ever worked, like I did.
+But, if you give it a shot (even just for a day or a few hours), you may uncover one of the most productive ways you’ve ever worked.